Pet friendly Palm Springs is a winter paradise for everyone who enjoys the outdoors – including your furry travel buddy!

 Top 10 Dog Friendly Things to Do in Palm Springs, CA

-With the constant stream of traffic, the people- and dog-watching is suburb.
+With the constant stream of traffic, the people- (and dog-) watching is supurb.
 And the pet friendly patio has several areas, so you can find a sunny spot or a comfortable place in the shade depending on your preference and the time of day.

 Pet friendly patio at Koffi in Palm Springs, CA

 Once you’ve gotten your daily dose of caffeine, it’s time for a hike!
 Head out to Desert Hot Springs for a gorgeous hike in the Mission Creek Preserve.
-Located in a transition zone between the Sonoran and Mojave deserts, the preserve covers 4,760-acres and protects a variety of flora and fauna representing both deserts.
-The center of the preserve is a lush wetlands with the colorful painted hills and Mount San Gorgonio in the background.
+Located between the Sonoran and Mojave deserts, the preserve covers 4,760-acres and protects a variety of flora and fauna representing both habitats.
+The center of the preserve is a lush wetlands between colorful painted hills with Mount San Gorgonio in the background.

-This easy trail follows the stream for 1.7 miles to an old stone house and group campground.
-Another two miles beyond the stone house the trail connects Pacific Crest Trail.
+To reach the trailhead, turn onto Mission Creek Road from Highway 62 and follow the dirt lane for 2 miles until reaching a locked gate.
+Park in the unpaved lot, cross the gate, and set out on the dirt path.
+The easy trail follows the stream for 1.7 miles to an old stone house and group campground.
+Another two miles beyond the stone house the trail joins the Pacific Crest Trail.

 Pack a picnic and take a short drive south on the Pines to Palms Highway (Hwy 74).
 The road twists and turns its way to a scenic overlook where the entire Coachella Valley stretches below you.

 From here you can see all the way to the Salton Sea!
-It’s a great place to spread your picnic blanket, unpack your lunch, and enjoy the afternoon.
+It’s a great place to spread your picnic blanket, unpack your lunch, and enjoy the views.

 View from the pet-friendly Pines to Palms Overlook in Palm Springs, CA